ds300/bedit/docs/custom-state-containers.md

 # Custom State Container Integration

 You can integrate patchfork with any state container by implementing the `Patchable` interface.
-This allows patchfork functions to work directly with your store:
+This allows the `patch` function to work directly with your store:

 ```ts
 import { $patchable, Patchable } from 'patchfork/symbols'